 What is Dental Resident Limited Licensure?

-This application is for dentists who will be starting a residency program in Delaware.
-Under a Dental Resident Limited License, you are allowed to practice dentistry:
+This license is for dentists who will be starting a residency program in Delaware.
+Under a Dental Resident Limited license, you are allowed to practice dentistry:

 - only in the sponsoring hospital or institution named on the license